Jeshibu/Playnite-wiki/Known-Issues.md

 ### Play time won't sync

-Play time sync is currently supported only for [some libraries](https://github.com/JosefNemec/Playnite/wiki/Feature-table-based-on-library-provider).
-Playnite also syncs time only for games that have no time recorded yet (when it's set to 0), otherwise it uses its own internal system to track it.
-If you want to always force sync from remote account, then enable `Prioritize play time for supported libraries` option in general settings.
+Play time sync is currently supported only by [some library integration plugins](https://github.com/Jeshibu/PlayniteExtensionsFeatures).
+Playnite also syncs play time only for games that have no time recorded yet (when it's set to 0), otherwise it uses its own internal system to track it.
+If you want to always force sync from remote account, enable `Prioritize play time for supported libraries` option in general settings.

 Also, play time sync only works when import of uninstalled games is enabled and account is connected properly.